wqhuang-ustc/HA-elasticsearch/README.md

 * "persistentVolumeReclaimPolicy: Retain" to still keep the pv while pvc is deleted.
 * "claimRef" to reserve the volume for a pvc.

-Execute following commands to create PersistentVolumes for 3 ES instance:
+Execute the following commands to create PersistentVolumes for 3 ES instance:
 ```
 kubectl apply -f elk7.12/persistent-volume-0.yaml
 kubectl apply -f elk7.12/persistent-volume-1.yaml